The 5 Best Portable Bluetooth Speakers of 2026

 4. Best Budget Portable Bluetooth Speaker

 The Ultimate Ears WONDERBOOM 4 is the best portable speaker we've tested in the budget range.
-While upgrades from the previous generation have been minimal, this speaker still offers excellent sound quality for the price, with a compact and lightweight design that's ideal for on-the-go listening.
-This version adds USB-C charging and a dedicated podcast mode to improve on a winning formula.
-Since it can float in water, it's also great to use at the pool, and its IP67 rating for dust and water resistance keeps it safe when exposed to the elements.
+While upgrades from the previous-generation Ultimate Ears WONDERBOOM 3 are minimal, this speaker still offers excellent sound quality for the price, with a compact and lightweight design that's ideal for on-the-go listening.
+This version adds USB-C charging and a dedicated podcast mode.
+Since it floats, it's also great for the pool, and its IP67 rating for dust and water resistance keeps it safe when exposed to the elements.
 Environmentally conscious shoppers will appreciate that this speaker is made of recycled plastic.
 Since it's available in many different colors, you can easily pick a model that suits your style.

-As for the sound, this speaker's clear and accurate reproduction of voices and other lead instruments makes it a great choice for listening to a wide range of genres.
+As for sound, this speaker's clear, accurate reproduction of voices and lead instruments makes it a great choice for listening to a wide range of genres.
 That said, it has fewer sound customization features than more premium speakers like the Ultimate Ears MEGABOOM 4.
-If you're looking for a budget-friendly speaker with a graphic EQ and presets to customize your sound, consider the Anker Soundcore Flare 2.
+You don't get a graphic EQ or full EQ presets, so you can't fine-tune the sound as much as you can with the larger model.
+If you're looking for a budget-friendly speaker with sound customization options, consider the Anker Soundcore Flare 2.
 While its battery life isn't as long as the Ultimate Ears' 13 hours, the Anker's eight hours is still enough for most park hangs.

 The Anker Soundcore Select 4 Go is an incredibly small speaker, one of the smallest we've tested.
 Its slim design fits in most mid-sized jacket pockets, and it's only a little heavier than most flagship smartphones, making it exceptionally portable.
-Unlike the larger Ultimate Ears WONDERBOOM 4, this pint-sized speaker necessarily downmixes stereo content to mono, which isn't ideal if your main concern is immersive sound quality, but for podcasts and background music, it's great.
-With a 10-hour battery life, it's enough to get through a full-day trip.
+Unlike the larger Ultimate Ears WONDERBOOM 4, this pint-sized speaker is mono by design, so you'll miss out on some stereo details like delay tails.
+However, you can pair two Select 4 Go speakers together for stereo playback, which is worth considering if you want better stereo separation while still keeping your overall expenditure down.
+For podcasts and background music, one speaker is still plenty useful.

-The IP67-rated speaker can withstand water and dust exposure, and the tough mesh and rubberized frame offer a clean design that won't be compromised when you take this mini speaker with you.
+The IP67-rated speaker can withstand water and dust exposure, and its tough mesh and rubberized frame help protect it when you take it on day trips outside.
 Its loop attachment means you can hang it on a hook or add a carabiner and clip it to a backpack to soundtrack a hike.
 Lastly, the tuning is a bit bright because the design can't reproduce deep bass, but it's otherwise even-sounding, and you can use the companion app's EQ to modify it to your taste.
-If you want a bit more boom in the bass range, the cylindrical Sony SRS-XB100 can produce a fuller sound with a more consistent sound across angles, even though it's also mono, and its battery life doubles that of the Anker.
-But, its shape is a bit harder to fit into a pocket, and it compresses more at max volume (and it's also quieter than the Anker) without the option of EQ.
+If you want a bit more boom in the bass range, the cylindrical Sony SRS-XB100 can produce a fuller sound with more consistent audio across angles, even though it's also mono, and its battery life doubles that of the Anker.
+But its shape is a bit harder to fit into a pocket, and it compresses more at max volume (and it's also quieter than the Anker) without EQ.

 Check out our recommendations for the best small Bluetooth speakers if you want to look at similar options.